vyquocvu/litebrowser/ROADMAP.md

-# Litebrowser Roadmap
+# Goosie Roadmap

-This document outlines the planned features and improvements for the litebrowser project.
+This document outlines the planned features and improvements for the Goosie project.
 The roadmap is organized into phases based on priority and complexity.

 ## Current Status (v0.2.0)